Skip to content

 Installation

-Hardware sizing, services to run, and deployment steps for self-hosting Olivasal.
+Hardware sizing, services to run, and deployment topology for self-hosting Olivasal.

-Olivasal is designed to run on your own infrastructure — a single VPS for small teams, or a dedicated box with a GPU once you turn on AI recap.
+Olivasal runs on your own infrastructure — a single VPS for small teams, or a dedicated box with a GPU once you turn on AI recap.

 Hardware sizing